georgestagg/webr-react-example/README.md

 JavaScript source code showing an example of loading webR and using it in a page can be found in the file `src/App.js`.

-A middleware has been added for the app's Express instance so that the app is served with the recommended cross-origin isolation headers set.
+A middleware proxy file, `src/setupProxy.js`, has been added to configure the app's Express instance so that the app is served with the recommended cross-origin isolation headers set.

+In addition, fallback worker scripts have been placed in the `public` folder so that if the page is not cross-origin isolated, webR will instead fall back to using a service worker for channel communication.
 Further information about cross-origin isolation and serving pages with webR can be found in the [webR documentation](https://docs.r-wasm.org/webr/latest/serving.html).

 ## Getting started